 Remember that English has 26 letters but 44 different sounds and that makes spelling complicated.
-Download the Sounds app here on from your app store, or the British Council LearnEnglish Sounds Right app.
-These apps will teach you the sounds we have in English and give you example words which show how these sounds are spelled.
+You might like to download the British Council LearnEnglish Sounds Right app.
+This will teach you the sounds we have in English and give you example words which show how these sounds are spelled.

 6. Useful website

 Visit the How to Spell website and click on lessons, exercises or spelling tests in the menu.
 There are lots of useful resources on this website.